-In 2021 and 2022, Dakota Access Pipeline (DAPL) water protectors, Jessica Reznicek and Ruby Montoya were sentenced to 8 and 6 years respectively in federal prison for destroying millions of dollars of oil pipeline and construction machinery in Iowa that is destroying the planet.
-Both principled activists were outrageously hit with a terrorism sentencing enhancement that has “been applied almost exclusively to defendants with ties to overseas extremist groups like the Islamic State group or al-Qaida or to domestic extremists like Cesar Sayoc, who pleaded guilty in 2018 to mailing pipe bombs to members of Congress.”
+In Des Moines, Iowa in 2021 and 2022, during the Joe Biden administration, Dakota Access Pipeline (DAPL) water protectors Jessica Reznicek and Ruby Montoya were sentenced to 8 and 6 years respectively in federal prison for destroying millions of dollars of oil pipeline and construction machinery that is destroying the planet.
+Both principled activists were outrageously hit with a terrorism “sentencing enhancement” that has “been applied almost exclusively to defendants with ties to overseas extremist groups like the Islamic State group or al-Qaida or to domestic extremists like Cesar Sayoc, who pleaded guilty in 2018 to mailing pipe bombs to members of Congress” and now with Luigi Mangione, alleged assassin of health insurance executive Brian Thompson.

 Stories help change the world one way or another.
-Grounded in the real and lifted by imagination, Most Revolutionary is a story of, by, and for revolution, including revolutionary ways in which people view themselves and the realities and possibilities of the world that we all might help create, or fail to in increasingly irreversible ways.
+Grounded in the real and lifted by imagination, Most Revolutionary is a story of, by, and for revolution, including revolutionary ways in which people view themselves and the realities and possibilities that we all help create, or fail to in increasingly dire ways.
 Most Revolutionary is a story for a good and livable future, if there is to be any one at all.

 “Since pure art makes for acceptance, it tends to become a social menace in so far as it assists us in tolerating the intolerable.” -Kenneth Burke, The Philosophy of Literary Form

-Most literary agents, editors, and publishers of fiction, for the obvious reasons, look to cultivate and publish relatively “pure art” or art that goes just so far within well-worn limits, little expanded, and no farther.
+Most literary agents, editors, and publishers of fiction, for ideological reasons ironically, look to cultivate and publish relatively “pure art” or art that goes just so far within well-worn limits, little expanded, and no farther.
 Or art that does not challenge certain of the most central and sensitive levers of unjust power.
 My art is not “pure”.
 And aims directly for what centers of unjust power strive mightily to keep taboo.

 It’s not as if there are no pure art moments in Most Revolutionary.
 In fact, the entire structure and countless sequences are lines of pure art; that is, tried and true aesthetics.
 The problem for conventional decision-makers in fiction is with what the pure aesthetics are wrought to convey.